 Since 2006, ASME B30.5 (mobile cranes) had been working on adding responsibilities to their standard.
-The idea was that operators were being blamed for all mishaps, but had control over very few of the circumstances.
+The idea was that operators were being blamed for all mishaps but had control over very few of the circumstances.
 They finally agreed to the language in 2010, and B30.5-2011 was issued in January 2012.

 B30.5 has by far the largest subcommittee; sometimes there are 30 people in its meetings.
 When it passes something, it's highly likely that it will be applied to the other volumes.
-As soon as B30.5's language passed, the chair of the B30 main committee asked the subcommittee chairs to make a report as to whether it was appropriate for their committees to add an adapted version of the responsibilities to their standards.
+As soon as B30.5's language passed, the chair of the B30 main committee asked subcommittee chairs to make a report as to whether it was appropriate to add an adapted version of the responsibilities to their standards.
 B30.27 agreed that an adaptation of the B30.5 language was appropriate.

-The B30.27 chair held webinars open to the public, to explain what was going to be done, and to solicit participation on an ad hoc committee having only one job: to adapt the responsibilities language for use in B30.27.
+The B30.27 chair held webinars, open to the public, to explain what was going to be done and to solicit participation on an ad hoc committee having only one job: adapt the responsibilities language for use in B30.27.

-When the committee was formed, work commenced.
-Meetings were held in several cities around the U.S. Pieces of the adaptation were submitted for voting by B30 committee members.
+Meetings were held in several U.S. cities.
+Pieces of the adaptation were submitted for voting by B30 committee members.
 Negative votes resulted in changed language or explanations as to why the wording was correct.
-In September 2013, all negative ballots and all comments were addressed and the standard went for public review.
-It was passed in late 2013, approved by ANSI in early 2014, and published (called the date of issuance) on March 26, 2014.
+In September 2013 all negative ballots and all comments were addressed, and the standard went for public review.
+It was passed in late 2013, approved by ANSI in early 2014 and published (called the date of issuance) March 26, 2014.